Trump’s last-minute tantrum throws pandemic relief effort into chaos

 During his time in office, Trump has regularly thrown tantrums against legislation that advisers previously signaled he would endorse, prompting scrambles among those close to him to coax him into ultimately signing a bill.
 But in the last throes of his presidency, many of the guardrails have been removed through departures — leaving the tempestuous Trump to his own devices.

-White House staff secretary Derek Lyons would usually coordinate the process for a video such as the one posted by Trump on Twitter late Tuesday that upended the relief package, by circulating scripts for approval.
-But Lyons’s last day was Friday, and White House chief of staff Mark Meadows told staff not to circulate the script for the relief bill video, according to aides.
+White House staff secretary Derek Lyons would usually coordinate the process for a video like the one posted by Trump on Twitter late Tuesday that upended the relief package, by circulating scripts for approval.
+But Lyons’s last day was Friday, and White House Chief of Staff Mark Meadows told staff not to circulate the script for the relief bill video, according to aides.

-As for Meadows himself, he is not in Washington and left town before Trump posted it on Twitter.
-The chief of staff had told aides to keep the video closely held and had been one of the main forces within the administration arguing against the larger, $2,000 stimulus checks that the president is now pushing, making the case that enlarging the payments could blow up the entire negotiations, according to people familiar with the issue.
+As for Meadows himself, he is not in Washington and left town before Trump posted the video on Twitter.
+The chief of staff had told aides to keep the video closely held and had been one of the main forces within the administration arguing against the $2,000 stimulus checks that the president is now pushing, making the case that enlarging the payments could blow up the entire negotiations, according to people familiar with the issue.

-Others close to Trump — his presidential campaign manager Bill Stepien, Republican National Committee Chairwoman Ronna McDaniel and senior adviser and son-in-law Jared Kushner — are also missing in action.
+Others close to Trump — his presidential campaign manager, Bill Stepien; Republican National Committee Chairwoman Ronna McDaniel; and senior adviser and son-in-law Jared Kushner — are also missing in action.

-In addition to Georgia, congressional Democrats are seeking to capitalize on the chasm between Trump and virtually the rest of the Republican Party on direct payments in other ways.
+In addition to playing up the issue in Georgia, congressional Democrats are seeking to capitalize on the chasm between Trump and virtually the rest of the Republican Party on direct payments in other ways.

 House Speaker Nancy Pelosi (D-Calif.) announced plans Wednesday to seek to pass a bill at a short planned Thursday House session providing the $2,000 checks.